Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 Getting there is possible if you drive your car, join an organized tour, or reach the area by bus from Sofia Central Bus Station (your stop is Dupnitsa, where you must catch a second bus to Sapareva Banya).
 The travel time should not exceed two hours unless you miss a bus connection and must wait about 30 minutes for the next departure.

-The Seven Rila Lakes trail is rated moderate but can be long and tiring when faced with the wrong equipment and inadequate hiking shoes.
-The trail is mainly suitable for hiking, but other outdoor activities popular in the circuit include trail running and backpacking.
+The Seven Rila Lakes trail is rated moderate but can be long and tiring if you have the wrong equipment and inadequate hiking shoes.
+The trail is mainly suitable for hiking, but other popular outdoor activities in the circuit include trail running and backpacking.

-The lakes have a glacial origin and are famous for their panoramic views and crystal-clear waters.
+The lakes, which have a glacial origin, are famous for their panoramic views and crystal-clear waters.
 They stand between 2100 and 2500 meters above the sea, making them the highest lakes in the country.

-The seven lakes are named after their distinctive features, which makes it easy to spot and distinguish them.
-Although they stand as different bodies of water, all lakes are connected by streams and waterfalls.
+The seven lakes are named after their distinctive features, which makes them easy to spot and distinguish.
+Although they are different bodies of water, all lakes are connected by streams and waterfalls.

 THE SEVEN RILA LAKES